Effectively Managing Municipal Market Responsibilities in the Face of SEC Scrutiny and Enforcement

 Elaine C. Greenberg

-Ms. Greenberg has nearly 30 years of securities law experience, including a 25-year tenure at the SEC.
-Her practice focuses on SEC and other securities and regulatory matters, examinations, investigations, enforcement actions, and litigation; white collar and corporate investigations; and public finance.
-She has represented and advised major financial institutions, underwriters, broker-dealers, investment advisers, issuers, municipal advisors, former public company officers, and other organizations and individuals.Close
+Ms. Greenberg has over 30 years of securities law experience, including a 25-year tenure at the SEC.
+Among other roles, she served as the inaugural Chief of the SEC’s Specialized Unit for Municipal Securities and Public Pensions, and built and led a nationwide unit to oversee the SEC’s enforcement efforts in the multitrillion-dollar municipal securities and public pensions marketplaces.
+Ms. Greenberg’s current practice focuses on SEC, FINRA, State Agencies and other securities and regulatory matters, examinations, investigations, enforcement actions, and litigation; public finance; and white collar and corporate investigations.
+She has represented and advised major financial institutions, underwriters, broker-dealers, investment advisers, issuers, municipal advisors, public companies and their officers and directors, mutual fund director, and other organizations and individuals.Close